Inuit and First Nations Arts - Impetus

 The applications are evaluated by a jury, created in accordance with the Policy concerning the Conseil's juries, committees and assessors (87 KB) and including experienced and recognized Inuit and First Nations elder artists and creators or cultural managers.
 The jury meets once a year to choose up to five deserving artists who will receive an initial grant from the Conseil designed to boost their careers.

-The Conseil will informs the applicant of its decision approximately four months after the application deadline or submission date.
+The Conseil will informs the applicant of its decision approximately four months after the application deadline.

 An applicant registered for Mon Dossier CALQ will receive an email inviting him to consult his online file to find out the result.